Queen of the Night (Loleatta Holloway album)

 Queen of the Night is the fourth studio album recorded by American singer Loleatta Holloway, released in 1978 on the Gold Mind label.

 History

 The album peaked at #47 on the R&B albums chart.
 It also reached #187 on the Billboard 200.
 The album features the single "Only You", a duet with Bunny Sigler, which peaked at #11 on the Hot Soul Singles chart and #87 on the Billboard Hot 100.
 "Catch Me On the Rebound" also charted at #92 on the Hot Soul Singles chart.
 The album was remastered and reissued with bonus tracks in 2014 by Big Break Records.

+Critical reception

+The Bay State Banner wrote that the album "combines the sound of Europe a la Thor Baldursson with the horns and voices of Philly."